noiverre/Bukkit-to-Fabric-alternatives/README.md

 Anti Cheats:

-*There's no anticheats as good as what Bukkit-based anticheats has to offer, but here are few of them*
+*There are no anticheats as good as what Bukkit-based anticheats has to offer, but here are few options*
 - Port of PaperMC patch: [AntiXray](https://modrinth.com/mod/anti-xray)
 - [Plymouth: Anti-Xray](https://modrinth.com/mod/plymouth-anti-xray)
 - [GolfIV](https://modrinth.com/mod/golfiv)